Master Fine Art

 The students accepted into the MFA programme are offered ample studio space and a dynamic milieu comprised of peers and leading practitioners from various fields.
 The MFA programme cultivates a stimulating and engaging environment in which students, tutors and guests can engage their respective interests together in meaningful ways.
 The curriculum offers considerable time and space for self-directed research and practice, which is enhanced by individual tutorials, group critiques, interdisciplinary thematic seminars and projects, a reading, research and writing methodologies seminar, as well as self-organised and extra-curricular activities.

-An art school is a place in constant flux, where various currents of thought meet, intertwine and disperse, where the stability of meaning is disrupted and firm beliefs are unfixed, and where individuals meet to engage in creating a new, ever shifting, shared space of dialogue.
-Thus, our programme is different every year – it is the changing combination of students, tutors and guests that determines who we are and what we do within the field of contemporary art.
+Our tutorial team is comprised of international artists, writers, curators, and theorists from the Netherlands and abroad.
+Vibrant public programmes and publications contribute to the visibility of our achievements.
+In addition, the MFA programme strives reach out and build relationships outside the academy via institutional partnerships and through individual initiative.
+An art school is a place where various currents of thought meet, intertwine and disperse, where stable meanings are disrupted and firm beliefs are unfixed, and where encounters create a new, ever shifting, shared space of dialogue.
+Thus, the MFA programme evolves every year – it is the combination of students, tutors and guests, as well as occurrences, events and critical debates in the art world and in the wider culture, that help define who we are and what we do within the field of contemporary art.